califano-lab/SEARCHIN/README.md

 [TODO]

 ### Using SEARCHIN - Example
+To reproduce the manuscript findings you can run: `source(sources/searchin.R)` obtaining the published findings in one step.
+Alternatively, you can interactively reproduce the analysis in very few steps.
-To reproduce the manuscript findings, you only have to load the libraries and run one command after having loaded the input data.
+Basically, you only have to load the libraries and run one command after having loaded the input data.

 #### Pipeline Commands